amgraham/dlist/README.md

 ### Hidden Files

-By default, dlist will not display hidden files (some call them "dot-files") within the current directory; this is intentional and recommended.
+By default, dlist will not display hidden files (some call them _dot-files_) within each directory; this is intentional and recommended.

 You can override the default and change `$showhidden` to `true` and have dlist make your hidden files available for all the world to see. **This is not recommended.** If you follow the recommendation or not, dlist will not show it's [helper files](#helper-file), you can also add your own files to excluded by use of our [helper file](#helper-file) `$ignore` variable.